 I was browsing the web comparing different kinds of hiking boots when a thought hit me.

-Maybe working in an outdoor store I’ve been living out the dreams of my customers.
-The Camino, Three Capes and the Milford Track are daily occurrences when you’re selling adventure gear but since my April Long weekend Wondabyne to Patonga hike I’d only cracked out the boots to mow the lawn.
+Working in an outdoor store, I’ve been living out the dreams of my customers.
+The Camino, Three Capes, and the Milford Track are daily occurrences when you’re selling adventure gear but since my April Long weekend Wondabyne to Patonga hike I’d only cracked out the boots to mow the lawn.

 I started looking around for places easily reachable from Sydney, with established hikes that weren’t the Blue Mountains.
 A name kept coming up.
 Shrouded in mystery and very fun to say: The Budawangs.